Lifting homotopy T-algebra maps to strict maps: Computations

 The previous computation did not depend on the $A_\infty$ algebra $Hk \wedge \Sigma^{\infty}_{+}\Omega SU(n+1)$ so much as the fact that its ring of homotopy groups is polynomial on generators in even degrees.
-In particular, we have the following:
+In particular, there are no obstructions to lifting an abstract algebraic isomorphism to an equivalence if there are sufficiently few generators:

 \begin{prop} Let $R_n$ be a polynomial algebra on $n$ generators in even degrees.
-Then for $n$ less than 4, there is a unique $Hk$-algebra $V$ up to homotopy such that $\pi_* V\cong R_n$.
-In particular, all such algebras are weakly equivalent to the commutative $Hk$-algebra $HR_n$. \end{prop}
+Then for $n\leq 3$, there is a unique $Hk$-algebra $V$ up to homotopy such that $\pi_* V\cong R_n$.
+In particular, all such algebras are weakly equivalent to the commutative $Hk$-algebra $HR_n$. \saveblockT{} \end{prop}